-- With skilled employees becoming increasingly harder to find, it may be harder to retain them.
+- With skilled employees becoming increasingly harder to find, retaining employees might be harder.

-- The knowledge and expertise of an employee are lost when they leave.
-But, unfortunately, there is no way to get all the loss back, even if you work diligently to make up for it.
+- You lose an employee’s knowledge and expertise when they leave.
+Unfortunately, there is no way to get all the loss back, even if you work diligently to make up for it.

-The following metrics should be monitored with the AHP retention formulas to help determine employee stability when creating an employee retention strategy.
+The following metrics should be monitored with the AHP retention formulas.
+You can then determine employee stability when designing creative ways to retain employees.

-- The average turnover is related to promotions or transfers.
+- The average turnover when compared to promotions or transfers.